Pembroke Welsh Corgi: Appearance

+Pembroke Welsh Corgis differ from the Cardigan Welsh Corgi by being shorter in length, having smaller ears, and being slightly straighter of leg.

 The Pembroke Welsh Corgi has erect ears that are in proportion to the equilateral triangle of the head.
 The breed standard indicates that the ears should be firm, medium in size, and tapered slightly to a rounded point.
 The head should be "fox-like" in shape and appearance.
-Pembroke Welsh Corgis differ from the Cardigan Welsh Corgi by being shorter in length, having smaller ears, and being slightly straighter of leg.
-The Pembroke Welsh Corgi has somewhat lighter markings on each side of the withers caused by changes in the thickness, length, and direction of hair growth.
+The Pembroke breed usually weighs around 22 - 27 lbs(10 to 12 kilos).
+They often measure between 8 to 12 inches, or 20 to 30 centimeters, and on average, live to be around 13 years old.

-Being a double-coated dog, the Pembroke Welsh Corgi sheds heavily all year around, with peaks in the spring and autumn.
+Due to the Pembroke Welsh Corgi having a double coat, they shed heavily all year round, with peaks in the spring and autumn.
 With regular brushing, their coat is fairly easy to maintain, as well as naturally water- and dirt repellent (at the exception of "fluffies").
 Intact females are also known to shed during heat.
+Their coat has somewhat lighter markings on each side of the withers caused by changes in the thickness, length, and direction of hair growth.
+The Pembroke coat also varies in color, going from a reddish, or even sand color, to brown and black.
+Along with these differing colors, their coats will also sometimes contain a speckling of white spots.

-Breed faults exist and should not be bred on purpose; such as corgis with a very long and thinner coat coming from a recessive gene and red coats present with a bluish cast which have a diluted colour.

-While some outlying Pembroke Welsh Corgis are born with their tail naturally short, the majority often have their tails docked between 2–5 days old due to historical tradition or to conform to the Breed Standard.
+Breed faults exist and should not be bred on purpose; such as corgis with a very long and thinner coat coming from a recessive gene and red coats present with a bluish cast which have a diluted colour.While some outlying Pembroke Welsh Corgis are born with their tail naturally short, the majority often have their tails docked between 2–5 days old due to historical tradition or to conform to the Breed Standard.
 Artificial docking was not needed for the dog to do its job as a herding dog in the United Kingdom as many claim (since Cardigan Welsh corgis were also herding dogs but never docked) but rather because a non-herding dog was considered a luxury under tax law and attracted a tax, so to demonstrate that their dogs were herding dogs, owners had to ensure the dogs had docked tails.
 The Kennel Club, the United Kennel Club, and the FCI allow intact tails in Conformation shows.
 The AKC Standard states tails should be docked no longer than 2 in.
 In many countries including the United Kingdom, docking has been deemed illegal.